Chief Executive Officer

 Joe joined the Great Plains Food Bank staff as Chief Financial Officer in September of 2017 and oversees all finances and human resources efforts.
 He spent the previous 17 years as a controller for a multi-million dollar manufacturing company and holds an accounting degree from the University of North Dakota and a business administration degree from North Dakota State University.
 Additionally, Joe serves in a volunteer capacity as treasurer both for Olivet Lutheran Church and the ELCA Eastern N.D.
 Synod.

 Director of Programs and Agency Services

-The responsibility for the effectiveness and efficiency of the Great Plains Food Bank is no small task, but JoAnn tackles the job with a ton of knowledge and confidence.
-She began her career with the Food Bank as a warehouse associate and moved up from there.
-"It's my job to make sure that things run smoothly, and I take that very seriously!"
+The responsibility for the effectiveness and efficiency of the Great Plains Food Bank is no small task, but JoAnn tackles the job with knowledge and confidence.
+She is responsible for the day to day operations of the food bank and does this by focusing on achieving operational goals through planning, directing and coordinating activities including inventory control, warehouse operations, delivery / pick up of product, volunteerism and implementation and expansion of programs.
 JoAnn holds a degree in Business Administration and Accounting from the University of North Dakota – Lake Region and a degree in Business Administration from North Dakota State University, Fargo.

 Chief Development Officer